kakichu/kakichu.github.io/README.md

-Currently working on it my sweeties
+Currently working on it my sweeties (that's why the code is a little bit dirty :c)